Sjón: Personal life

 Sjón has lived and worked in London, but he currently resides in central Reykjavík with his wife, Ásgerdur.
 He has two adult children.
 He does most of his writing in an old fisherman's cottage in Reykjavik.
 Hanging on the wall inside are the rib and shoulder blade of a large whale that once beached and died a short walk away from the cottage.
 "If you're here," Sjón says of his writing cottage, "then you're in the belly of the whale."

 When Sjón was a teenager, he learned that his grandfather had lived in Germany during World War II and worked as a Nazi spy.
 After returning to Iceland on a U-boat in 1944, his grandfather was arrested, convicted of treason, and imprisoned for a year.
 That family history has influenced Sjón's writing, including his 2019 novel Red Milk that explores the neo-Nazi radicalization of an Icelandic youth.

-He has been outspoken against the cooptation of traditional Nordic culture and literature by right-wing and nationalist political actors.
+He has been outspoken against the co-option of traditional Nordic culture and literature by right-wing and nationalist political actors.
 Pushing back against Icelandic critics of multiculturalism, Sjón has said that "like everywhere, the hilarious is that the conservative people trying to keep everyone out haven't the first clue what Icelandic culture is made of.
 Because they’ve never read a book or embraced Icelandic art, and they don’t realize that Icelandic culture is really a hybrid.
 It has always been."
 As small immigrant communities have grown in Iceland, he has been an advocate for redefining Icelandic literature to include works written on the island in other languages like Polish, Spanish, and English.